ahicks92/fastnet/specification.md

 Finally, if the MCG was completed or expired, the ignore number must be set to one more than the packet sequence number of the last packet in the MCG mod  `2^32`.

-The reason for the one reliable message at a time constraint is due to the updating of the ignore number.
+The reason for the one reliable message at a time constraint mentioned in the message sending section is due to the updating of the ignore number.
 We need a way to ignore duplicate packets or packets that may be being resent due to lost acks from the receiver.
 To this end and described above, we ignore packets which come-before the ignore number by the relation defined in RFC 1982.
 Unfortunately, this means that if we send two reliable messages and the second arrives first, the ignore number will now ignore all packets from the first message.